 The opening tag team bout featured Michael Richards and Andrew Villalobos against Tome and Stevie; the Filip Brothers.
 Tome and Stevie competed together in various sports throughout their lives beginning on the soccer field during their childhood, then transitioning to pro wrestling.
 Although Richards and Villalobos only met a year ago when their formal training began at Fale Dojo, they are also graduates from the New Japan Dojo.

-Richards and Villalobos appeared wearing their black gear; the uniform that is worn by the young lions which symbolise the students’ stripped back identity and mindset while training at the NJPW Dojo and Fale Dojo.
-Their no-nonsense and intense approach was in contrast to the Filip brothers appearance as they came dressed in white ‘Natural Classics’ apparel.
+Richards and Villalobos appeared wearing their black gear; the uniform that is worn by the young lions which symbolise the students’ stripped-back identity and mindset while training at the NJPW Dojo and Fale Dojo.
+Their no-nonsense and intense approach was in contrast to the Filip brother’s appearance as they came dressed in white ‘Natural Classics’ apparel.

 Lloyd Morgan, the official for this match eased the almost unbreakable tension between the two teams before the match began.
-Villalobos and Stevie locked up which Villalobos gradually turned a rear waist lock.
+Villalobos and Stevie locked up and Villalobos gradually turned a rear waist lock.
 The move was reversed a few times between the two until Villalobos grounded Stevie with a waist lock takedown.

-The Filips gained momentum when they referred to their repertoire of high impact combos and refined strong style strikes to wear down the opposition.
+The Filips gained momentum when they referred to their repertoire of high-impact combos and refined strong style strikes to wear down the opposition.
 However, when the brothers attempted a signature move where Tome held Richards in a fireman’s carry, Stevie charged against the rope aiming to kick Richards in the head, Villalobos intercepted and tripped Stevie dragging him to the outside allowing Richards to hop off behind Tome and execute a high back suplex.

 While Villalobos prevented Stevie from getting back in the ring, Richards applied the Boston crab on Tome which forced the elder Filip brother to submit to the shock of the crowd as Loyd Morgan the referee called for the bell.